-Live trees will only be cut when they present a hazard to road access and fuel break.
+No live dominant or codominant trees will be removed.
+Healthy trees may have lower limbs pruned to reduce vertical continuity of flammable material.
 Annual grasses and forbs will be left untreated.
 Shrub vegetation will be cut at ground level and root structures left in place to reduce the potential for erosion.

-All cut vegetation will be chipped on site and spread to a depth of less than 4 inches, masticated with light equipment, or piled and burned on site under Monterey Bay Air Resources District permit.
-Most work will be performed by California National Guard hand crew and CAL FIRE hand crews using hand tools and chain saws.
-If available, a masticator may be utilized on areas conducive to heavy equipment use.
-Any pile burning will be done by CAL FIRE engine companies or hand crews during periods of low fire danger.
+All cut vegetation will be chipped on site and spread to a depth of less than 3 inches, masticated with heavy equipment, or piled and burned on site under Air Pollution Control District permit.
+Most work will be performed by California National Guard crews and CAL FIRE hand crews using hand tools and chain saws.
+Contractors may utilize mastication machines on areas conducive to this activity.
+All burning will be conducted by qualified personnel during periods of low fire danger.